-SH 130 Concession Co. is best known for operating and maintaining the southern section of the SH 130 toll road, but we also operate SH 183, SH 142 and the county roads that make up the frontage road system that runs parallel to the facility from SH 45 to CR 217.
+SH 130 Concession Co. is best known for operating and maintaining the southern section of the SH 130 toll road, but we also operate US 183, SH 142 and the county roads that make up the frontage road system that runs parallel to the facility from SH 45 to CR 217.

 Although the 65 mph speed limit is lower on these non-tolled lanes, the number of accidents is higher due to the number of intersections with conflicting and often slower moving traffic along county roads, driver inattention and speed.

 More than 150 major crashes occurred along the frontage roads in dry conditions between January 2014 and October of this year.
 About half of these major accidents, which resulted in injuries or more than $1,000 in property damage, were one-car crashes caused by excessive speed and/or driver inattention.

 Another 20 major crashes occurred during this time in wet conditions, most of which also involved only one car.

 Last week SH 130 Concession Co. convened our first Safety Summit with public safety agencies, first responders and elected officials from along the SH 130 Corridor to share information and discuss ways to improve safety along the frontage roads.

 At the summit, we shared the many steps our company has already taken to improve frontage safety since new management took the helm in June.
 Those measures include:

 - Installing oversized STOP signs at FM 1185

 - Installing rumble strips at FM 2001, SH 142 and FM 1185

 - Relocating guide signs to eliminate potential obstruction of STOP signs at FM 1185